Feigenbaum constants: The second constant

 It is the ratio between the width of a tine and the width of one of its two subtines (except the tine closest to the fold).
 A negative sign is applied to α when the ratio between the lower subtine and the width of the tine is measured.

 These numbers apply to a large class of dynamical systems (for example, dripping faucets to population growth).

 A simple rational approximation is 5/2, which is correct to 2 significant values.
-For more precision use 13/11 × 17/11 × 37/27 = 8177/3267, which is correct to 8 significant values.
+For more precision, 13/11 × 17/11 × 37/27 = 8177/3267 is used, which is correct to 8 significant values.

 Properties

 Both numbers are believed to be transcendental, although they have not been proven to be so.
 In fact, there is no known proof that either constant is even irrational.

 The first proof of the universality of the Feigenbaum constants was carried out by Oscar Lanford—with computer-assistance—in 1982 (with a small correction by Jean-Pierre Eckmann and Peter Wittwer of the University of Geneva in 1987).
 Over the years, non-numerical methods were discovered for different parts of the proof, aiding Mikhail Lyubich in producing the first complete non-numerical proof.